kevinkchen1/biomedical_agentic_ai/README.md

 - **AI Integration**: Combine language models with structured knowledge
 - **Biomedical Applications**: Apply AI to drug discovery and personalized medicine

-## Quick Start

-1. **Start with the basics:** Review the [Foundations Guide](docs/foundations-and-background.md) if you're new to knowledge graphs or LangGraph.
-2. **Set up your environment:** Follow the installation steps in [Getting Started](docs/getting-started.md).
-3. **Explore the tools:** Open the Streamlit interface to interact with the system directly.
-4. **Apply what you learn:** Complete the exercises and guided tasks available in the web application.

 ---